cici-chen/knex_workflow/README.md

 CREATE TABLE "knex_migrations" ("id" integer not null primary key autoincrement, "name" varchar(255), "batch" integer, "migration_time" datetime);
 CREATE TABLE "knex_migrations_lock" ("is_locked" integer);
 ```
-Then you will see other tables you created following.
+Then you will see other tables you created and migrated beneath these two.
 ```
 CREATE TABLE "users" ("id" integer not null primary key autoincrement, "uname" varchar(255));
 ```